jeivhel/CONTRAD/README.md

 https://manilanews.ph/philippines-dengue-fever-2021-nearly-80k-cases-lower-than-2020/

 # STATEMENT OF THE PROBLEM
-Dengue fever is a major public health concern in the Philippines.
-The number of dengue cases in the Philippines has been steadily increasing over the years.
-Dengue fever is a tropical mosquito-borne disease caused by the dengue virus, which is spread by several Aedes mosquito species.
-There are no specific medications for treating dengue, and there is no commercially available dengue vaccine.
-As a result, the most important step in reducing the risk of dengue infection is prevention.
-The only method for controlling and preventing dengue fever is to reduce the Aedes population.
-It is critical to detect Aedes populations and habitats early in order to reduce the dengue reservoir.
+Dengue fever is one of the Philippines' most serious health problems.
+Dengue fever incidences have been on the rise in the Philippines in recent years.
+Dengue fever is a mosquito-borne disease that spreads to other mosquito species after the dengue virus has been infected.
+There is no available  vaccine for patients suffering from dengue fever in this country.
+As a result, avoiding the disease's potential causes is the best method to prevent it from spreading further.
+Dengue fever can only be solved or controlled by reducing the Aedes population.
+To reduce the presence of Aedes, it is critical to be aware of their habitats ahead of time.

 # SIGNIFICANCE OF THE PROJECT
 This project is significant to the following: